Seared Duck Breast with Pomegranate Bordelaise

 INSTRUCTIONS

-2. Season the duck breast with 5-spice and chopped thyme.
+2. Season the duck breast with five-spice powder and chopped thyme.

 3. Place a sauté pan over medium-high heat and add olive oil.
 When the oil starts to shimmer, add the duck breast.
-Sear well on both sides them transfer to the oven to finish cooking to your desired internal temperature.
+Sear well on both sides, then transfer to the oven to finish cooking to your desired internal temperature.

 4. Remove the duck breast from the oven and allow to rest for 5–10 minutes, while you build your plate.

-6. After the duck has sufficiently rested, slice It In half and place on top of the Brussels & butternut mélange.
+2. After the duck has sufficiently rested, slice it in half and place on top of the Brussels sprouts and butternut squash.

 Nutrition